 - 100 grams or more

-Philadelphia Defense Attorney Handling Ecstasy Possession and Distribution Charges
+Philadelphia Defense Attorney for MDMA Possession and Distribution Charges

-Do not hesitate to obtain our legal services today in order to get your life back on track.
-Handling drug-related cases throughout Philadelphia, criminal attorney Lloyd Long assists adults and minors with all types of MDMA charges, including:
+The Law Office of Lloyd Long is ready to fight to get your life back on track.
+Handling drug-related cases throughout Philadelphia, criminal attorney Lloyd Long represents adults and minors in all types of MDMA cases, including:

 - Distribution of MDMA